 During the first part of the year, students are prepared for the D15 Festival of Performing Arts.
-Our teachers concentrate mainly on elocution, poetry and drama pieces where students act out different roles and work in groups.
+Our teachers concentrate mainly on elocution, poetry and singing and dancing where students act out different roles and work in groups.
 We regard speech work as probably the most important aspect of our course.
 Children may perform in all sorts of shows but speechwork gives them a basic life skill that will always stand to them.
 We regularly get calls from adults enquiring about speech courses and they all say they wish their parents had sent them when they were younger.
 EVERYONE LOVES A GOOD SPEAKING VOICE.

 Sounds a bit boring !
 Not our classes – it’s all done through fun and games with an exercise sheet devised by our Director Liz Brennan.